yng87/smt/README.md

 $ smt --config config.yaml .
 ```

-This command makes `tar.gz` from specified directory (current working directory in the above example), submit it to S3, and executes the job on SageMaker training.
+This command makes `tar.gz` from specified directory (current working directory in the above example), submits it to S3, and executes the job on SageMaker training.

 Job configuration is specified by yaml (`config.yaml` in the above example) as
 ```yaml